Lab Rotations / Industry Internship

 Lab rotations are flexible short research/lab projects in which students gain an overview of different research areas by applying concepts taught in the core courses and advanced courses.

-Students need to acquire a total of 18 ECTS and have the following options:
+Students must acquire a total of 18 ECTS within the lab rotations category.

 • Lab Rotation Short 1 and Lab Rotation Short 2 (6 weeks each)